-Two further PPAs were signed with the joint The first with the German renewable energy venture between the Gr Value Group and Swiss The 2023 agreements are in addition to the fund manager Kgal involves the construction Life Asset Managers for the development of a one with Chiron Energy signed in 2022, whose of a photovoltaic plant which, with an installed 22 MW wind farm in Partanna (Trapani), Sicily, capacity of about 150 MW and an estimated and for a 7 MW photovoltaic plant in Bondeno commissioned in 2023, bringing the renewaproduction of 240 GWh/year, will be one of (Ferrara) in Emilia-Romagna.
-Together they will ble park enabled through these initiatives to produce about 60 GWh per year.
+fund manager Kgal involves the construction Life Asset Managers for the development of a one with Chiron Energy signed in 2022, whose of a photovoltaic plant which, with an installed 22 MW wind farm in Partanna (Trapani), Sicily, capacity of about 150 MW and an estimated and for a 7 MW photovoltaic plant in Bondeno commissioned in 2023, bringing the renewaproduction of 240 GWh/year, will be one of (Ferrara) in Emilia-Romagna.
+Together they will ble park enabled through these initiatives to the largest photovoltaic plants in Italy.
+The second agreement was signed with an international investment fund and is preparato- Lastly, a fifth was signed with the FERA Group the PPAs currently in the portfolio to more ry for the commissioning in the second half of capacity of 87 MW and a production capacity of approximately 145 GWh/year, in the province of Viterbo